bezlin6mechminerz/python-tkinter-minesweeper/README.md

 To Do:
 ----------
-- Have specific number of mines, rather than random
+- Have a specific number of mines, rather than random
 - Highscore table
 - Adjustable grid and mine count via UI